Mr. Shivers

 Mr. Shivers is a 2010 novel by Robert Jackson Bennett and marks his literary debut.
 It was first published in hardback in the United States by Orbit Books on January 15, 2010.
 A paperback and audiobook release was also published during the same year; the audiobook is narrated by T. Ryder Smith.
 Set during the Great Depression, the book follows one man's attempt to take his revenge against the one who murdered his daughter.
 It has been described by the Los Angeles Review of Books as featuring "a band of Depression-era hobo vigilantes who trek across the Dust Bowl after the supernatural boogeyman, a metaphorical specter who haunts the starved nation".

 After its release the book won several literary awards, including the 2010 Shirley Jackson Award for Best Novel.

 Synopsis

 The novel follows the character of Marcus Connelly, a man whose marriage deteriorated after his beloved daughter is murdered by a man known only as the "Shiver Man".
 Intent on finding him and making him pay for his crimes, Connelly sets out on the rails and travels from location to location in search of work and clues.
-While he faces several setbacks – as well as several warnings to leave the killer alone – Connelly finds support via other travelers who are also looking to bring about the Shiver Man's death.
+While he faces several setbacks – as well as warnings to leave the killer alone – Connelly finds support via other travelers who are also looking to bring about the Shiver Man's death.
 Along the way it becomes apparent that the Shiver Man is more than he seems, as he is capable of escaping any prison cell and other feats that would be impossible for normal human beings.